kukaran/cse15l-lab-reports/CSE15L_LabReport3.md

 ```

 What it's doing:
-The `grep` command has the option of using `-n` to list out the line numbers to the left of each line where I find the text argument in my path file.
+Same explanation of the modifier as the last example, except here it's displaying all the line numbers of where it finds the word `"War"` in the file path `911report/chapter-12.txt`.

 I found information regarding this option at this link:
 https://www.computerhope.com/unix/ugrep.htm